sumitamin/todo-manager/README.md

 Backend is located in / (root)
 Frontend is located in /client

-# packages used in backend
+# Packages used in backend
 bcryptjs - encryt/decrypt user password
 body-parser - make all incoming request body available under req.body
 concurrently - run front end and back end concurrently in one command